meet-projects/Y2-Seminar2020-Labs/Day 2, Session 2, Flask Forms/README.md

 ## Bonus Problems:
-1. When you **signup/login**, is it case sensitive?
+1. When you **login**, is the username case sensitive?
 If not, fix these issues so your app could work properly.

-2. If a specific user is logged in, he/she should be able to only edit **his/her** information, not everyone else's!
-Solve this issue.

-3. Come up with a **Search** *functionality*, it should be a search bar (form), that searches if specific users exist!
-This function should be able to search users by their:
-    - Username
-    - Full name
-    - **Extra challenge**: If specific words happen to exist in their bio!
+2. Add a dictionary of usernames and passwords, accounts that are allowed to log in to your Facebook app.

-4. If you have extra time, complete yesterday's lab(s) if you haven't yet!
+3. If you have extra time, complete yesterday's (or any other) lab(s) if you haven't yet!

 ##### Great job on completing the bonus problems section!
 ###### Make sure your code is saved in Repl.it